 In the United States alone, 1 Billion plastic toothbrushes are disposed of every year.
-This makes the total of 50 million pounds of plastic waste headed to the landfill every year.
+This makes the total of 50 million pounds of plastic waste headed to landfills or our oceans, every year.
 That’s a lot of plastic waste that could end up in nature.

 The Beginning: The Life Of A Bamboo Forest